rackerlabs/support-how-to/content/cloud-servers/getting-started-with-glusterfs-considerations-and-installation.md

     storage.fips-mode-rchecksum: on
     performance.client-io-threads: off

-#### Distributed-Replicated volume
+#### Distributed-replicated volume

-This example creates distributed replication to 2x2 nodes; each pair of nodes contains the data and the size of the volume is the size of two bricks.
+This example creates distributed replication to 2x2 nodes.
+Each pair of nodes contains the data, and the size of the volume is the size of two bricks.
 Note that the output shows `2 x 2 = 4`.

 **One node only**: